Personnel

 Zachary Harkinish-Murray

-Zachary investigates variations in sensorimotor behavior of cavefish.
+Zachary investigates odor perception and rheotaxis in cavefish.
 He received his Masters in Neuroscience from St. John's University in 2024 and is currently exploring PhD programs in Ecology and Evolution.

 Graduate Students